 - Are uninhabitable or undergoing repair/alterations (exempt for up to 12 months)

 - In receipt of the maximum amount of Council Tax Reduction

 Council Tax Premium

-From 1 April 2017, the council applies a premium rate of 50% of the amount of Council Tax on a particular property which has been classed as either “long term empty property” or a “second home”.
+From 1 April 2017, the council has applied a premium rate of 50% of the amount of Council Tax on a particular property which has been classed as either “long term empty property” or a “second home”.
+A dwelling is considered to be either a "long term empty property" or a "second home".
 A dwelling is considered to be a long term empty property if it has been unoccupied and substantially unfurnished for a continuous period of one year.
 A second home is defined as a dwelling which is not an individual’s sole or main home and is substantially furnished.